akeysny/akeysny.github.io/_posts/2021-03-18-Overview of Kubernetes.md

 ```
 ![IMDb page](/img/posts/kubernetes/Picture5.png)

-We see hear that it loads up the Workload Status.
+We see here that it loads up the Workload Status.
 We can also look at Deployments here ->

 This page just gives us an overview what we have running in our cluster